-Video 2: Communicating with Your Mentor Teacher • With the assistance of the Site Coordinators, guide improvement of the Teacher Candidate's instructional competency and professionalism.
+Video 2: Communicating with Your Mentor Teacher

+- With the assistance of the Site Coordinators, guide improvement of the Teacher Candidate's instructional competency and professionalism. - Assist with the administration of the Student Engagement Survey - Attend Mentor Teacher trainings conducted by the Site Coordinator three times a semester

-B. EXPECTATIONS OF A MENTOR TEACHER - Attend professional development meetings conducted by the Site Coordinator each month. - Consult informally with the Site Coordinator about Teacher Candidate's progress during walk-throughs. - Complete a bi-monthly survey concerning the performance of the Teacher Candidate.
-Expectations the Mentor Teacher Has for a Teacher Candidate The following information summarized in Table 2 has also been communicated to Mentor Teacher about what he/she should expect of a Teacher Candidate.
+B. EXPECTATIONS OF A MENTOR TEACHER

+- Consult informally with the Site Coordinator about Teacher Candidate's progress during walkthroughs. - Complete a bi-monthly survey concerning the performance of the Teacher Candidate.

+Expectations the Mentor Teacher Has for a Teacher Candidate

+The following information has also been communicated to Mentor Teacher about what he/she should expect of a Teacher Candidate.